RyanHaskins/RyanHaskins-Website/README.md

 Website Structure: I got the idea of having the header and footer all the way across the page from the Joel.sh website which was created by Joel.
 In order to be able to manipulate the content throughout the website I put everything into its own div this made it a lot easier to change and move.

 Website design: I wanted to keep it simple so i went with a white background as it makes the black text easy to read.
-I also decided to use a light colour for the footer and header so it doesn't feel so in your face and the blue colour doesn’t stand out so much.
+I also decided to use a light colour for the footer and header so it doesn't feel so in your face and the blue colour doesnâ€™t stand out so much.
 The light blue blends well with the white.

 Static Form: To create the static form on the contact me page i used Tom Rose's HTML Form Example.
 For the static form I just kept it simple and made it the area to email me I got this idea from Joel.sh website as he did the same.
-I got the styling and how to make it work from Tom Rose’s HTML Form Example which can be found here: http://codepen.io/UoN-ThomasRose/pen/NbYrGj
+I got the styling and how to make it work from Tom Roseâ€™s HTML Form Example which can be found here: http://codepen.io/UoN-ThomasRose/pen/NbYrGj

 What worked well and what didn't: